deepsense-ai/seahorse/docs/examples.md

   ![Evaluate Regression Report](./img/examples_report1.png){: .centered-image .img-responsive}
 </div>

-## Example 2 - Build a better model
+## Example 2 - Build a Better Model

 The goal of this exercise is to improve our previous models performance.
 In previous example we only used 3 features of the apartments: